- Privacy Statement

 COMMERICAL USE IS RESTRICTED

-Unauthorized commercial publication or exploitation of protected text, images, content or other materials from our website is specifically prohibited.
+NEH strictly prohibits unauthorized commercial publication or exploitation of protected text, images, content or other materials from our website.
 Anyone wishing to use any of the protected materials on our website for commercial use, publication, or any purpose other than fair use as defined by law, must request and receive prior written permission from the individual intellectual property rights holder(s).
 Please note that it is your responsibility to identify the individual intellectual property rights holder(s) and to obtain permission before making use of this material in any way.

 By downloading, printing, or otherwise using materials from our website, you agree and warrant that you will limit their use of such materials to fair use and will not violate the rights of any individual or entity.
 Because we do not know how you are using information and materials found on our website, we do not make any express or implied warranties about the information contained in this website for your particular use and are not responsible or liable for any claim, loss, or damage arising from your arising from your particular use.